Skip to Main Content

 Key takeaways

-• Alaska has minimum mandatory insurance requirements for its state drivers, though the laws are not enforced in all regions of the state.
+• Alaska has minimum mandatory insurance requirements, though the laws are not enforced in all regions of the state.

-• Failing to provide proof of insurance can result in a range of penalties including a $500 fine and possible suspension of your license.
+• Failing to provide proof of insurance can result in a range of penalties, including a $500 fine and possible license suspension.

-• Alaska is an at-fault state, meaning a driver determined to be responsible for an accident is required to pay for any damage that comes from the incident.
+• Alaska is an at-fault state, meaning the driver who is responsible for an accident is required to pay for any damage resulting from the incident.

 Compare auto insurance rates